 What can you say about a picture like this?
 A few miles south of Pharaoh’s Island, this peaceful inlet looks like an ideal getaway.
 Grab your swimsuit, suntan lotion, and a good book!

-Sinai Adventures Magazine (Sub Sinai) Provides a wealth of information about the region: weather; guides to flora, fauna, and aquatic life; a photo gallery; information to know before you visit; etc.
+Sinai and Western Desert Safari Adventures, Egypt (Sub Sinai).
+Provides a wealth of information about the region: weather; guides to flora, fauna, and aquatic life; a photo gallery; information to know before you visit; etc.

-Sinai (Encyclopaedia of the Orient) Brief article giving general information about the region.
+Sinai (LookLex).
+Brief article giving general information about the region.
 Also summarizes the recent history of Sinai.